zikula/core/src/docs/examples/HookManager/README.markdown

 Zikula_EventManager.

 The Zikula_HookManager#notify() is designed to be registered as an Zikula_EventManager eventhandler.

+    $eventManager->attach('callhooks', array($hookManager, notify));

 The basic idea is this handler receives the hook event and calculates the actual hook eventhandlers that should be notified, and in which order.

 There are four aspects to be aware of when using Hooks: